RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 ## Getting into a pod
 There are situations when you might want to jump into a running pod, and OpenShift lets you do that pretty easily.
-We set some environment variables and secrets in this lab, let's jump onto our pod to inspect them.
+We set some environment variables, in this lab, so let's jump onto our pod to inspect them.

 {{< panel_group >}}
 {{% panel "CLI Steps" %}}